rydmike/squircle_study/README.md

 ### Findings
-The difference between **ContinuousRectangleBorder x 2.3529** and **Figma Squircle** are clear, but not so significant at border radius < 0.5 stadium border.
+The difference between **ContinuousRectangleBorder x 2.3529** and **FigmaSquircle** are clear, but not so significant at border radius < 0.5 stadium border.

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/continuous_rectangle_border_mult_low.png" alt="continuous_rectangle_border_mult_low"/>

-Especially not if we change the smoothness of the **Figma Squircle** from **0.6** to maximum **1.0**.
+Especially not if we change the smoothness of the **FigmaSquircle** from **0.6** to maximum **1.0**.
 As shown below it then becomes an almost perfect match:

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/continuous_rectangle_border_mult_low_smooth_1.png" alt="continuous_rectangle_border_mult_low_smooth_1"/>

-At higher border radius, e.g. at 0.75x of stadium radius, the gap in visuals become more significant and the smoothing factor on **Figma Squircle** does not really matter anymore:
+At higher border radius, e.g. at 0.75x of stadium radius, the gap in visuals become more significant and the smoothing factor on **FigmaSquircle** does not really matter anymore:

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/continuous_rectangle_border_mult.png" alt="continuous_rectangle_border_mult"/>

-At this border radius it might also be the **Figma Squircle** that is the poorer squircle.
+At this border radius it might also be the **FigmaSquircle** that is the poorer squircle.

 The TIE fighter effect when using **ContinuousRectangleBorder x 2.3529** starts already at 0.6 times the stadium radius.

 #### Conclusion
-If **Figma Squircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then **ContinuousRectangleBorder x 2.3529** is **NOT** at an exact match for it, but it is **not** a bad Squircle shape.
+If **FigmaSquircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then **ContinuousRectangleBorder x 2.3529** is **NOT** at an exact match for it, but it is **not** a bad Squircle shape.

-At border radius of < 0.5 times the stadium radius, and using smoothness 1.0 for the **Figma Squircle**, the **ContinuousRectangleBorder x 2.3529** is for practical visual comparisons an exact match.
+At border radius of < 0.5 times the stadium radius, and using smoothness 1.0 for the **FigmaSquircle**, the **ContinuousRectangleBorder x 2.3529** is for practical visual comparisons an exact match.

 ### SquircleBorder PR